Rotating synchrotron radiation: Photon emission from magnetized and rotating quark-gluon plasma: Electromagnetic radiation by a rotating and magnetized plasma

 Since in Eqs. (\ref{eq:K1})-(\ref{eq:K1K4}), each coefficient has a common denominator, we define

 and obtain

 This is the photon rate produced by negatively charged quarks in QGP.
 As mentioned earlier, the contribution of positive quarks $q>0$ can be obtained by flipping the sign of the angular velocity, $\Omega \to-\Omega$, as shown in \cite{Buzzegoli:2023vne}.
-(As the solution of the Dirac equation for a positive charge differs from Eq.~(\ref{eq:QuarkWaveFunction}), it is more convenient to flip $\Omega$ than derive the expression for the rate for the positive charge anew.)
-We note that photon radiation by positive charges is strongly suppressed, and its contribution to the total photon rate is negligible, as demonstrated below.
+[As the solution of the Dirac equation for a positive charge differs from Eq.~(\ref{eq:QuarkWaveFunction}), it is more convenient to flip $\Omega$ than derive the expression for the rate for the positive charge anew.]
+We note that photon radiation by positive charges is strongly suppressed, and its contribution to the total photon rate is negligible, as confirmed numerically in Sec.~\ref{sec:Rotating}.

-The total rate is obtained by summing over the flavors:
+The total rate is obtained by summing over the flavors

 where the expression for $\mathcal{R}_f^{q<0}(\Omega)$ is given by Eq.~(\ref{eq:FinalResult}).
-In Eq.~(\ref{eq:FinalResult}) the quantum numbers $n$, $n'$, $a$ and $a'$ run over all values allowed by energy and momentum conservation.
+In Eq.~(\ref{eq:FinalResult}) the quantum numbers $n$, $n'$, $a$, and $a'$ run over all values allowed by energy and momentum conservation.
 The quantum numbers that do not preserve energy and momentum do not have solutions for $p_y^0$ and their contribution is set to zero, see Appendix~\ref{sec:PhaseSpace} for details.
-Eq.~(\ref{eq:Rf_constrainedKinematics}) represents the explicit formula for the photon rate.
+Equation~(\ref{eq:Rf_constrainedKinematics}) represents the explicit formula for the photon rate.

-To obtain the total photon spectrum produced in a heavy-ion collision, the rate spectrum in~(\ref{eq:PosAndNeg}) is integrated over time and space:
+To obtain the total photon spectrum produced in a heavy-ion collision, the rate spectrum in~(\ref{eq:PosAndNeg}) is integrated over time and space,

 In our simplified case, with a constant magnetic field in a homogeneous system, we obtain

 The rate averaged over the azimuthal angle is obtained by integration over $\phi$ as follows: